nrwl/nx-workshop/docs/lab22/LAB.md

 8. Try to go through one of the problematic scenarios described above.
 It should now work, and it should build both the API (or AdminUI) and the Store (instead of just the Store)

 > Let's say I make some changes to the API (or AdminUI) over a few commits - and I don't push them.
-Then I make one small change to the Store, commit it, and push to master.
+Then I make one small change to the Store, commit it, and push to main.
 > Even though I've pushed lots of commits with changes to both the Store and the API (or AdminUI), because our CD Workflow is only looking at the last commit, it will only deploy the Store.
 > <br />